Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Introduction

 \subsection{Related Literature}

 From a modeling perspective our work is related to previous studies of the Erlang-R queue. \cite{yom2014erlang} proposes and studies the Erlang-R queue under time-varying arrival rates in support of various healthcare staffing problems, including bed capacity planning in wards with readmission, physician staffing in the emergency department, and provider staffing for a mass casualty incident.
-Several studies have investigated the performance and stability of the Erlang-R model under state-dependent service and return probabilities. \cite{chan2014use} considers a threshold speedup policy where if the queue length exceeds a fixed threshold, the service rate increases to clear the congestion but at the cost of the return probability also increasing.
-They utilize a fluid approximation of the model and investigate its stability. \cite{ingolfsson2020comparison} compare the equilibrium and transient behavior of two fluid models for a system with state-dependent service and return probabilities, differing in terms of when the determination of whether a customer will return to service is made. \cite{barjesteh2021multiclass} study a more general multiclass model where the service rates depend on the workload of the system and the return probabilities on the service rate and investigate the criteria for stability of the system.
+Several studies have investigated the performance and stability of the Erlang-R model under state-dependent service and return probabilities. \cite{chan2014use} considers a threshold speedup policy where if the queue-length exceeds a fixed threshold, the service rate increases to clear the congestion but at the cost of the return probability also increasing.
+They utilize a fluid approximation of the model and investigate its stability. \cite{yom2021balancing} extends the analysis to the case where admission control is also used when the number of customers exceeds some threshold. \cite{ingolfsson2020comparison} compare the equilibrium and transient behavior of two fluid models for a system with state-dependent service and return probabilities, differing in terms of when the determination of whether a customer will return to service is made. \cite{barjesteh2021multiclass} study a more general multiclass model where the service rates depend on the workload of the system and the return probabilities on the service rate and investigate the criteria for stability of the system.
 In contrast to these previous studies which focus on stability and performance analysis, our work is concerned with the dynamic control of the return probabilities at departure instances.
+We establish the optimality of piecewise-constant (switching) controls when interventions costs are piecewise linear.
+Under piecewise-constant return probabilities the fluid model is a switching dynamical system with right-hand-side discontinuity.
+See \cite{perry2011fluid, perry2011ode} for another example of discontinuous control in the context of an overloaded X model. \cite{zhan2014threshold} studies a related routing control problem for call centers with multiple heterogeneous server pools, where customers may immediately call beck with some probability if their issue is not resolved.
+Server pools differ in terms of their service rate and call resolution probabilities.
+They study a diffusion control problem with the goal of minimizing average customer waiting time and maximizing the call resolution.